xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/03-Exercise-2-Deploying-a-Microsoft-Teams-app.md

 ### Install your development tools

-You can build Teams apps with your preferred tools, but these lessons show how you can get started quickly with the Microsoft Teams Toolkit for Visual Studio Code.
+These lessons show how you can get started quickly with the Microsoft Teams Toolkit for Visual Studio Code.

-> NOTE:
+> **NOTE:**
 > Due to a bug in the latest Microsoft Teams Toolkit for bot development, you will need to install version 1.1.2.

 1. Open Visual Studio Code and select **Extensions** on the left Activity Bar.